Best Practices & Advice

-Each platform will have its own unique language and ways to be effective.
-In order for a social media account to be successful, a department must keep a robust social media presence and engage with followers.
+Each platform has its own unique language and ways to be effective.
+To have a successful social media account, a department must keep a robust social media presence and engage with followers.

 Creating content: start with your website

 Shareable content often starts with your website.
 Any good social media page links its audience back to where they can find additional information.
-Your pages, stories, and events on the Beloit College website can be good sources to post about.
+Your pages, stories, and events on the Beloit College website can be good sources for social media posts.

 The first step in figuring out what content to create is by listening to your community:

 - What useful information are they looking for?

 - What interesting or exciting content do you have to share with them?

 - What do you want them to know?